How to Protect Yourself While Using Cloud Storage Services

 If these companies are forced to access your data by law, they may have to!

-I’m sure you all had heard how Google is breaching privacy and etc but please be reminded that it’s all stated in the TOS and you are the one who gives consent.
+I’m sure you all had heard how Google is breaching privacy but please be reminded that it’s all stated in the TOS and you are the one who gives consent.

 Check out their TOS and read carefully on the section [2.
 Your use of Google Drive – Your Content].